Hendrik Daniëlsz Hooft: Career

 In civilian life Hooft was a successful merchant, banker and absentee plantation holder in the Dutch colony of Berbice.
 In his youth he had traveled much and even been made an honorary citizen of Dublin.
 In later years he was co-opted in the Amsterdam vroedschap, as was his due as a member of the Hooft family of regenten, and elected several times as a burgemeester of the city.
 He belonged to the Dutch States Party, the traditional opponents of the party of the stadtholder, the Orangists.
 Though a patrician regent he felt attracted to the democratic wing of the Patriots, and was a friend of Joan Derk van der Capellen tot den Pol, the author of Aan het Volk van Nederland.
 He later became a member of the Council of Patriot Regenten, who tried to exercise a moderating influence on the Patriot movement.
-When John Adams was in Dutch Republic to secure aidfor the American cause in their war of independence from the British, Hooft helped him in his mission.
+When John Adams was in Dutch Republic to secure aid for the American cause in their war of independence from the British, Hooft helped him in his mission.